-You should feed your basenji two meals a day of up to a half cup of dry dog food for each meal.
-Your dog's needs will depend on its size, activity level, age, and other factors.
+You should feed a Basenji two meals a day of up to a half a cup of dry dog food for each meal.
+The dog's needs will depend on its size, activity level, age, and other factors.
 It's good to provide two measured meals rather than having food out all day for free feeding.
-Monitor your dog's weight to ensure he isn't packing on any extra pounds as that will shorten his lifespan and predispose him to other conditions.
-Discuss your dog's nutritional needs with your veterinarian to get advice on feeding to keep him healthy.
+Monitor the dog's weight to ensure it isn't packing on any extra pounds as that will shorten its lifespan and predispose other conditions.
+Discuss nutritional needs with your veterinarian to get advice on feeding.

 More Dog Breeds and Further Research

-It is important to research and become educated about the individual features of different types of dogs.
-Because the basenji is unique, it may or may not be the right fit for your home.
-Try to locate basenji breeders and owners in your area so you can spend some time with the breed first.
-Also, consider searching for a basenji rescue group to adopt one.
+Because the Basenji is unique, it may or may not be the right fit for your home.
+Try to locate Basenji breeders and owners in your area so you can spend some time with the breed first.
+Also, consider using a Basenji rescue group to adopt one.